Menger's Theorem for Temporal Paths (Not Walks): Positive Results

-It is worth observing that, consistently with Item~2 of Theorem~\ref{thm:paths}, the algorithm previously described cannot be generalized for bigger values of $k$ as we do not have an oracle that tells us whether $\tp_{\mathcal{G}'}(s,t) \geq k$ in polynomial time unless $\P=\NP$.
+It is worth observing that, consistently with \autoref{thm:paths_negative_directed} which tells us that \ktpaths is $\NP$-complete on directed graphs even if $k=3$, the algorithm previously described cannot be generalized for bigger values of $k$.
+The main reason is that we do not have an oracle that tells us whether $\tp_{\mathcal{G}'}(s,t) \geq k$ in polynomial time unless $\P=\NP$.